thescribe17/thescribe17.github.io/_posts/2008-12-31-alan-baxter.md

 The first interview is with Alan Baxter, author of RealmShift and MageSign.

-**Alan, welcome to Scribe’s Writing Desk and thank you for allowing me to interview you.
+**Alan, welcome to my Writing Desk and thank you for allowing me to interview you.
 Was there a moment in your life that clearly sparked your desire to write?**

 I've always had the desire to write.
 As far back as I can remember I was making up stories and writing them down.
 I once got into trouble in primary school because my teacher was convinced that my parents must have written the English assignment that I handed in.
 Once my parents had convinced her that it was my own work she became concerned about the dark nature of it as there was murder and blood involved.
 So I guess I've always had the urge to write dark fiction!